Skip to content

 4 minute read

-By Lucy Rowell, Founder of Impactful Authority
+By Lucy Rowell, Founder of Impactful Authenticity

 I love it when I hear from employees that they think their company's communication is amazing.
 How often do I hear this you may ask.
 The answer is not often!
 Instead, the feedback is usually that communication is not timed correctly, never at the right level of detail and often creates more confusion than clarification.
 Typically, this is because teams/functions within a company don’t have a clear communication framework that they follow, which would enable the employees within those teams to know where to go to get the right information.